Xu-Mj/npmclean/docs/DESIGN.md

-# npm-clean Design Document
+# npmclean Design Document

 ## Overview

-npm-clean is a high-performance CLI tool designed to efficiently clean node_modules directories and build artifacts in JavaScript/TypeScript projects.
+npmclean is a high-performance CLI tool designed to efficiently clean node_modules directories and build artifacts in JavaScript/TypeScript projects.
 Built with Rust, it focuses on speed, safety, and user experience.

 ## Core Functionality